 There are three types of mange found on dogs:

-Demodectic mange is quite common in puppies, in fact they nearly all get some mange mites from their mother but are normally kept under control as long as the puppy's immune system is working sufficiently.
+2) Demodectic mange are microscopic mites that live in the hair follicles.
+This type is quite common in puppies, in fact they nearly all get some mange mites from their mother but are normally kept under control as long as the puppy's immune system is working sufficiently.
 Supplementing your dog's diet with Salmon Oil works wonders for boosting the immune system.

 Dog mange is quite different in puppies and dogs.
 Puppies under one year will usually recover from dog mange without any treatment, whereas mange in a dog older than one year will nearly always require specific treatment to rid the dog of the mites.